Petronas units in Luxembourg seized again in $15 bln arbitration dispute

 "There was a technical ruling that has now been effectively dealt with, and the freezing orders are once more in place on the Petronas assets in Luxembourg," he said via email.

 The Luxembourg court could not be immediately reached for comment.
-Petronas and Malaysia's law minister did not respond to requests for comment.
+Malaysia's law minister did not respond to requests for comment.

 The dispute stems from a deal signed in 1878 between two European colonists and the Sultan of Sulu for use of his territory in present-day Malaysia – an agreement that independent Malaysia honoured until 2013, paying the monarch's descendants a token sum annually.